 With few exceptions the simulation temperatures agree with the seasonal evolution in the range of values, the geographic patterns, and the sense of the inshore-offshore gradients of the hydrographic climatology.
 The primary difference is that the simulation does not have warmer temperatures at depth during the winter, as in the climatology.
-The reason for this is not clear but potential explanations include: the model portrays 2006 conditions well but warm water did not occur at depth that year; warm water at depth occurred in the simulation but persisted for a short enough duration that it is not apparent in the season-length means; or that in the simulation the balance between vertical mixing and fall/winter surface cooling does not result in the needed surface water temperature reduction.
+The reason for this is not clear but potential explanations include: the model portrays 2006 conditions well but warm water did not occur at depth that year; warm water at depth occurred in the simulation but persisted for a short enough duration that it is not apparent in the season-length means; or that in the simulation the balance between vertical mixing and fall/winter surface cooling does not result in the needed enhancement of temperature reduction at the surface relative to at depth.